Ricky proud to celebrate Ipswich’s fantastic achievements

 "I had a run around there.
 It took me about six weeks to recover,'' he said, with a laugh.

-However, he has maintained some good condition leading up to Saturday's match.
+However, he has maintained some good condition leading up to today's match.

 "I'm always pretty fit,'' Bird said, having represented the Ipswich Jets from 2000-07.